lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

 Hamburger Menu:
 In order to implement the hamburger menu, in terms of HTML I will be adding a "dropdown" class for the entire dropdown interaction, a "dropdown-button" class for the button, and a "dropdown-pages" class for the dropdown menu options.
 For CSS, I will be defining each of those classes in order to style each of those pieces of content.
 For JavaScript, I will be adding JavaScript so that the menu hides/shows after resizing the window, selecting the pages, and pressing the menu button.
+In its initial state, the menu should be hidden until it is pressed on.

 // hides/shows content after resizing window
 when window is resized: